Insights into the mind of Mac Wallace as he was being declared “guilty” of First Degree Murder

 Mellen also falsely claimed that J. Harrison didn’t believe Madeleine’s story about the party; or what Mellen called Estes’s “vendetta” against Johnson.
 According to a close friend—of both Estes and Madeleine Brown—who chooses to remain anonymous, this is untrue.
 In fact, this highly credible source stated that after Madeleine’s death, Mr. Harrison drove alone on the 3 1/2 hour trip to Dallas for her funeral (7+ hours round-trip in a single day) to pay his respects to her because he did value her friendship and believed her stories, even though Harrison was aware of her confusing statements in the last years of her life as her memory and mental acuity were in decline, thus he may have harbored doubts about some things that she had misstated.
 Yet, the fact that he respected her so highly as to go to such lengths to honor her memory, should dispel any doubts that he might have ever uttered regarding her credibility.

 But acknowledging any of these truths would run counter to her narrative and her objectives—of denigrating Brown, crucifying Estes, vindicating Wallace—while continuing to deny Johnson’s role in the assassination of President Kennedy.
 Yet, through her acknowledgement of (some of) Johnson’s treacheries in the 1967 Israeli attack on the USS Liberty she recognized the extent of his sociopathic-psychotic behavior in intentionally moving the ship into position for what was supposed to be actually sinking his own ship and carrying the entire crew of 294 Navy officers, sailors, marines and a civilian to the bottom of the Mediterranean Sea.
+(Not to mention his related order to launch nuclear-armed jets to attack Cairo (cancelled at the last minute by the Joint Chiefs insistence with LBJ’s reluctant assent), which risked retaliation by the Soviet Union and the possibility of World War III).

 Yet there was no acknowledgement that anyone so evil, who could command others to do such a thing, should be given the sobriquet “stone-cold killer” and thus logically extend the appellation as being fit to apply to his many other “circumstantially” connected murders.
 The murders which Billie Sol Estes described, Joan Mellen has stated have not been proven, thus giving Johnson (and Wallace) the benefit of the doubt for his “greatest” score.
 Her weakly-supported opinion on this critically important fact should be considered alongside the opposite statements of Ranger / U.S. Marshal Clint Peoples, who was convinced that Johnson had been the single instigator who benefited from all of those murders: The only reason Johnson escaped justice for those murders is because of his iron-fisted control of the primary law enforcement and judicial systems of Texas, including specifically his primary Texas sycophant, U.S. Attorney (in 1962), later Federal Judge H. Barefoot Sanders.
 (See HERE for more details on this point).